AndrosDe/Jousting/README.md

       <h3><img src="assets/images/screenshots/screenshot_heading.png" height="70" width="700"></h3>

   - #### Help-Button
-    - Information about how to play the game, the game rules and how the points are awarded ca be found here.
+    - Information about how to play the game, the game rules, and how the points are awarded can be found here.

       <h3><img src="assets/images/screenshots/screenshot_help.png" height="70" width="260"></h3>

   - #### "Reset Score"-Button
-    - If a player wishes to reset the score back to "0", it can be doen in two ways:
+    - If a player wishes to reset the score back to "0", it can be done in two ways:
-    1. Refresh the webside.
+    1. Refresh the website.
     2. Use the "Reset Score"-Button and confirm the pop-up window.
         <h3><img src="assets/images/screenshots/screenshot_reset.png" height="70" width="260"></h3>